KenMackMe/KenMackMe/README.md

 ![Banner](./image.jpg)

-I'm Kenny, an aspiring Data Analyst with a background in Information Technology.
+I'm Kenny, an aspiring Data Analyst.
 I enjoy working with data to uncover patterns, answer questions, and support better decisions.

 - Querying data using SQL and Python
 - Cleaning and organizing datasets